pieterw2w/apie/README.md

 As long the ServiceLibraryFactory has not instantiated a service you can inject dependencies to integrate it with custom files.
 For example sometimes you want to use a service to persist your class with a database which requires a dependency to a database connection service for example.
 Because most frameworks use a service container for this, you can inject a service container.
+The service container injected is only used to get classes to retrieve or persist domain objects.
+You need to call different setters if different dependencies are required to be injected.

 ```php
 <?php